MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMOperatingSystemImage.md

 ```

 ### -NewName
-Specifies the new name of an operating system image.
+Specifies the new name of an OS image.

 ```yaml
 Type: String